luozhengdong/TabCGOK/README.md

 ## Dataset
 The original datasets urls are in our paper.
 We download them, then updown them at https://drive.google.com/file/d/1N3uxh5iL8VA60zgzaFAUT6zsZ6Pkk6xh/view?usp=drive_link.

 The pre-processed datasets are in https://drive.google.com/drive/folders/1dB4SWJEAfmcQjzEU4Cit5eXNGpz9ZsUg?usp=drive_link.
+There are instructions for preprocessing the two datasets in ```data_processing.docx```.
+The data preprocessing code is primarily in ```lib/data_preprocess.py```

 ## Experiment Setup
 python=3.9, pytorch=1.12, 32G NVIDIA V100 GPU, 12G Tesla K80 GPUs, CPU.
+The version of each function package is shown in ``` environment.yaml```.

 ## File illusitration
 'bin': contains baselines models and our model TabCGOK, as well as entry code for training, testing.